olcf/container-builder/Scripts/README.md

 Prerequisite: On Titan
 * module load python
-* pip install --user python-novaclient
-* pip install --user python-glanceclient
+* pip install --user python-openstackclient

 To Begin download an OpenStack RC file onto a system on the ORNL network, or Titan
 * Login to `cloud.cades.ornl.gov`